GabrielCamba/Grants-Program/applications/openPayroll.md

 #### <a name="step4"></a>4.- Integrate the interface with the contracts

-We will add polkadotJs and we are going to generate all the posible interactions to the contract.
-On one side we will have the creation options that will be filled in order to create a new contract, and in the other side we will have all the contract interactions that will be also divided in two.
-One for changing the options in the contract and the other for claiming the payments that are already released.
+We will add polkadotJs and we are going to generate all the posible interactions with the contract.
+On one side we will have the creation parameters that will be filled in order to create a new contract, and in the other side we will have all the contract interactions that will be also divided in two.
+One for changing the current parameters in the contract and other for claiming the payments that are already released.
-Once the treasury has its own worth, the only way to spend that treasury will be by the claim of the beneficiaries, so that will warranty is not going to be spendables.
+Once the treasury has value, the only way to spend that will be by the beneficiaries claiming their payment.
+This will ensure that the money is always available for the payees and is not going to be spent by the owner.

 #### <a name="step5"></a>5.- Quality Assurance